mesos/logstash/README.md

 # Logstash Mesos Framework

-A [Mesos](http://mesos.apache.org/) framework for running logstash in your cluster.
+A [Mesos](http://mesos.apache.org/) framework for running [Logstash][logstash] in your cluster.
-You can configure logging for all your other frameworks and have logstash parse and send your logs to ElasticSearch.
+You can configure logging for all your other frameworks and have Logstash parse and send your logs to ElasticSearch.

-## Overview

-This framework will try to launch a logstash-process per slave.
+This framework will try to launch a Logstash process per Mesos slave.

 # Roadmap